There’s Dolphin in the River!

 3) Last, but certainly not least, we have Veterans Memorial Island Sanctuary.
 This island was created after World War II using spoils of a dredging operation to make a boating channel.
-Later dedicated as a Memorial Park in the early 1960’s.
+Later dedicated as a Memorial Park in the early 1960s.
 If you have never been here, highly suggest you check it out.
 The island holds memorials for all branches of service and military engagements, with a bench at each one.
-Easily one of the nicest memorials parks in the country.
+Easily one of the nicest memorial parks in the country.
 Please take the time to check it out.
-Note: this space is designed for quite reflection, please be respectful of its purpose.
+Note: this space is designed for quiet reflection, please be respectful of its purpose.

 It’s also an amazing place to see dolphins.
 The north side of the island overlooks a cove that dolphin love for some reason or another.
 In fact, this is the place we spend most of our paddle board and kayak renters, you’ve got a really good shot of seeing them there.
 That’s another reason this island is so special.
 If you have a handicap or disability that prevents you from getting on a boat, paddle board or kayak, this park is the place for you.
 Lots of handicapped parking and the entire park is accessible by wheelchair.
 Even if you’re not in need of these things, this park is a perfect place to grab a bench stare off into the River in search of dolphins.
 Also, a great place to catch a sunset.